djcooke/compendium/_eo_071_enemies/lamia_queen.md

     landmine)"
 notes:
   - Dread beast
-  - "Immune to knockback, which means it will not die to the Rotoswipe ability from Protomander of Dread."
+  - "Immune to knockback, which means it will not die to the Rotosmash ability from the Protomander of Dread"
   - "Grants 30m regen buff upon defeat"
 ---